LeedsCodeDojo/MakeItRight/Problem.md

 Prefix Calculator
 =================

 I've tried to make this fairly open-ended.
 The idea is to focus on the technique rather than completely solving the problem.
-Although I know some of you will do that anyway..
+Although I know some of you will try and do that anyway..

 ### Basic Calculator